The 2020 Grant Cycle will Give up to $750,000 to Help Shelters and Rescues Working to End Pet Homelessness

 - The amount has increased from 30 grants in 2019 to 35 grants in 2020.

-- 175 Operation Grants (up to $1,000) – These grants will be used to fund general operating expenses, including facility and structure renovations or upkeep, veterinary expenses, transportation or any other expenses that help increase the organization’s effectiveness at facilitating adoptions.
+- UPDATE 4/4/20: Please see this post for new information about this funding!
+175 Operation Grants (up to $1,000) – These grants will be used to fund general operating expenses, including facility and structure renovations or upkeep, veterinary expenses, transportation or any other expenses that help increase the organization’s effectiveness at facilitating adoptions.
 These grants will be awarded to 175 applicants, based on qualifications which will be outlined in the 2020 guidelines.

 - The number of grants has decreased from 2019 to 2020, in order to increase the number of DOGS RULE. and Program Development grants.